iamshirazi/Elevator-System/README.md

 - Open the Controller class and run it

 # Class Names Explained
-- Floor: This is our floor subsystem, hence we called it floor
+- Floor: This is our floor subsystem
-- Elevator: This is our elevator subsystem, hence we called it elevator
+- Elevator: This is our elevator subsystem
-- Scheduler: This is our scheduler subsystem, hence we called it scheduler
+- Scheduler: This is our scheduler subsystem
-- Controller: This is the controller of our system, run it to run the program
+- Controller: This is the controller of our system
 - Input: This is the input file for the floor subsystem in the format: time, current floor number, up/down direction, car button

 # Distrubution of Work (First name is Main programmer, second is helping programmer)